 People interact and engage with content that either brings them value or entertains them.
 Hence, when your focus is on getting people to come to follow your social handles or subscribe to a blog page you have up and running, your content needs to be less about you and more about what they’re interested in.
 This is what is typically called ‘Top of the funnel’, or TOFU content.

 There are two keys to unlocking the perfect TOFU content for your brand: Research + Snackable content

-If you are relying primarily on digital marketing, research and find out where does your target audience spend most of their time, and what kind of content do they consume the most.
-This will let you zero down on the platform/channel that you would leverage for your brand + tailor-make your messaging and content.
+If you are relying primarily on digital marketing and research to find out where does your target audience spend most of their time and what kind of content do they consume the most - this will let you zero down on the platform/channel that you would leverage for your brand + tailor-make your messaging and content.